 Sole Licensing Agreement - In a sole license agreement, no person or company other than the named licensee can exploit the IP right of the licensor.
 However, the licensor can continue its use.

-Trade secret licenses: Trade Secret licenses are unique and highly confidential.
-This type of agreement grants the licensee permission to use secret formulas or processes patented by the licensor.
-However, the licensor still has full control over the secret and can ask the third party to sign a non-disclosure agreement.
+Trade secret licences: Trade secret licenses refer to the licensing of unique and highly confidential information to another party.
+This type of agreement grants the licensee permission to use the secret information, such as formulas of the licensor.
+However, the licensor still has full control over the secret information and can control how the third party uses the trade secret and require the licensee sign a non-disclosure agreement.

-Trade mark licenses: Trade mark licensing agreements allow trade mark proprietors to grant rights to a third party to use their trade mark without the transfer of ownership.
-Most proprietors license their trade marks for commercial purposes, for the licensee to trade under the name or in branded goods.
+Trade mark licences: Trade mark licensing agreements allow trade mark proprietors to grant rights to a third party to use their trade mark without the transfer of ownership.
+Most proprietors license their trade marks for commercial purposes, for the licensee to trade under the name or in branded goods and services.
+It is essential under trade mark licence arrangements that the trade mark owner controls use of the trade mark.
+If it does not do so, the trade mark may become vulnerable to removal for non-use.

-Copyright licenses: In a copyright license, the licensor grants the licensee the right to use their work (such as music, articles, paintings).
-Typically copyright licenses apply to use of images or software.
+Copyright licences: In a copyright licence, the licensor grants the licensee the right to use their copyright rights (known as works - such as music, articles or paintings).
+Typically copyright licences apply to use of images or software.
+For instance an End User Licence Agreement (or EULA) is a form of licence agreement that permits a software user to use the software.

-Patent licenses: These licenses are typically complex.
-Under this license, patent owners have the right to grant someone else the right to use, sell, distribute their patented material.
-The rights granted maybe split.
+Patent licences: Patent licences are typically complex.
+Under a patent licence, patent owners grant someone else the right to exploit the invention that is the subject of the patent.
+That is the licensee will typically have the right to manufacture, have manufactured, sell and distribute products that are made in accordance with the patent.
+The rights granted to the licencee maybe also split.
 For instance the licensee may not be able to manufacture the product but may be able to sell the product.
-It’s beneficial for patent holders to invest in licensing because it allows them to get their patented product manufactured and distributed widely.
-This means they can focus on doing things they do best, while others market and sell their products, providing them with royalty payments.
+It’s beneficial for patent holders to invest in a properly drafted licence because it protects their rights in the transaction by clearly defining the activities permitted by the licensee but also the royalties that are to be paid to the licensor for the exploitation.
+This means the patentee can focus on other business, while others market and sell their products, providing them with royalty payments.

-Licensing agreement varies for one project to another, however, some common factors that all licensing agreements have are:
+Licensing agreement varies from one project to another, however, some common factors that all licensing agreements have are:

 It is crucial to insert a straightforward payment clause in the licensing agreement.
 This clause states how and when will the licensee pay the licensor for the use of their property.
 The parties should negotiate the terms before finalising a payment method fit for their transaction.